Shielded Vote

 SVOTE_HOME $HOME/.svoted Existing validator home to reset.

-SVOTE_SNAPSHOT_BASE_URL https://snapshots.valargroup.org Snapshot service base URL.
+SVOTE_SNAPSHOT_BASE_URL https://prod.snapshots.valargroup.org Snapshot service base URL.

 SVOTE_SERVICE_NAME svoted systemd service name on Linux.